-Into its oversized flat metal surface is cut (or incised) an imprint of the symbol or symbols which the wearer wishes to display, such as you can see on the signet ring which is on the Amazon.com website at the top of this page.
+Into its oversized flat metal surface is cut (or incised) an imprint of the symbol or symbols which the wearer wishes to display, such as you can see on the signet ring at the top of this page.

-This symbol is, in most cases the Masonic square and compasses, with or without the Letter G at its center.
+This symbol is, in most cases the Masonic square and compasses, with or without the Letter G at its center, depending upon jurisdiction.

 In other words, a negative mold is formed in order to create a positive image, much as you might pour lead into a form to create a fishing weight.

 A true Masonic Signet Ring leaves a raised (positive) design upon the material onto which it is pressed, (usually wax).
-When pressed into the soft material, the material is forced into the incised area of the Masonic ring's face and this creates the raised image design on the material being stamped.
+When pressed into the soft material, the material is forced into the incised (indented) area of the ring's face and this creates the raised image design in the wax being stamped.

-It is the opposite of a cameo (raised face) type of ring, which leaves a depressed design in the wax.
+It is the opposite of a (raised face) type of ring, which leaves an indented design in the wax.

-Fortunately, most Free Masons, today, do not need to place a seal into wax on any of their important papers and, therefore, most modern rings are of raised-face or flat-face design.
-Most Masonic signet rings worn by Master Masons contain a Square and Compasses with the Letter G on the face of the ring.
+Most Freemasons today, do not need to place a seal into wax on any of their important papers and, therefore, most modern rings are of raised-face or flat-face design.

 Most married men wear them on the opposite hand from which they wear a wedding ring...usually on their 3rd finger.
 They are also popularly worn on the little finger.